201 4th Street SE

 To further the goals of the established Code of Ethics, the City of Rochester Ethical Practices Board (Board) was formed via city ordinance in December 2008.
-The Board is comprised of five citizen members who are appointed by a committee consisting of the President of Rochester Community and Technical College, the Chancellor of the University of Minnesota Rochester and the highest ranking officer of the Olmsted County Bar Association not associated with the Rochester City Attorney’s Office.
+The Board is comprised of seven citizen members who are appointed by a committee consisting of the President of Rochester Community and Technical College, the Chancellor of the University of Minnesota Rochester and the highest ranking officer of the Olmsted County Bar Association not associated with the Rochester City Attorney’s Office.
 Members serve a three year term and may serve up to two consecutive terms.

 Scope of Responsibility

 The Code of Ethics pertains to and is applicable to public officials including elected officials and city employees (including department heads and supervisors) who have the authority to approve the expenditure of funds.
 Also included, but not limited to, are members of the following boards and commissions:

 - Fire Civil Service Commission

 - Heating, Ventilation and Air Conditioning Board of Review

 - Heritage Preservation Commission